FriendsOfEpub/eBookPerfChecklist/README.md

 - We’re using JS to toggle details.
 - We’re using `localStorage` (with cookie fallback) to store checked checkboxes + progress (bar’s width).
-- We’re using Service Workers to make it work offline—when supported.
+- We’re using Service Workers and appcache (fallback) to make it work offline.
 - Keyboard features are implemented via JS when needed.

 And that’s it.